Four4Two/squfury-monorepo/packages/hardhat/docs/contracts-documentation/strategy/CrabStrategy.md

 flash deposit into strategy

-this function sells minted WSqueeth for _ethToBorrow
+this function sells minted WSquFury for _ethToBorrow

 ### Parameters: